-- A. A well owner may apply to re-drill or replace a currently permitted or registered (exempt) deteriorated well if the following conditions apply: - 1.the replacement well must be drilled on same tract of land and within 250ft of the original well; - 2. the replacement well must not be completed or equipped in a manner that would increase the production capacity (e.g. modification); - 3. the replacement well complies with all applicable District rules and regulation, including current District well construction standards; - 4. the well has a cone of depression drawdown cone similar to that of the original well - 5. the replacement well will be used to produce the same or less amount of groundwater and for the same purpose and type of use of the original well; - 6. the well that is being replaced is permanently plugged. - B. B. A well owner may only apply to re-drill or replace a registered exempt well while preserving an exempt designation if it complies with the exemption criteria pursuant to 3-1.3(B)(2) or (4). - C. An aquifer test and Hydrogeological Report may be required as determined by the General Manager.
+- A. A well owner may apply to redrill or replace a currently permitted or registered (exempt) deteriorated well if the following conditions apply: - 1. the replacement well must be drilled on same tract of land and within 250 ft. of the original well; - 2. the replacement well must not be completed or equipped in a manner that would increase the production capacity (e.g. modification); - 3. the replacement well complies with all applicable District Rules and regulations, including current District Well Construction Standards; - 4. the well has a cone of depression similar to that of the original well; - 5. the replacement well will be used to produce the same or less amount of groundwater and for the same purpose and type of use of the original well; and - 6. the well that is being replaced is permanently plugged. - B. A well owner may only apply to redrill or replace a registered exempt well while preserving an exempt designation if it complies with the exemption criteria pursuant to 3-1.3(B)(2) or (4). - C. An aquifer test and Hydrogeological Report may be required as determined by the General Manager.